UC Legend - Dame Ngaio Marsh

 Initially, she viewed herself as a painter, but after a group exhibition in 1927 designed to counteract the conservatism of the Canterbury College School of Art, she gradually gave up her artistic aspirations and travelled to England to establish an interior decorating shop.

 After completing her first detective novel A man lay dead, she returned to New Zealand in 1932 and her novel was published in 1934.
 Over the following 48 years, she wrote another 31 novels, several of which introduced theatre as a theme.
-Her detective, Roderick Allen, appeared in all her fiction as did many New Zealand references and characters.
+Her detective, Roderick Alleyn, appeared in all her fiction as did many New Zealand references and characters.